Priyanshvaishnav/Financerra/README.md

 # MintTrail
 A Expense Tracker Web Application (MERN Stack).
-Fresh and on track with your money
+Fresh and on track with your money.

 ## Setup